-When you run the Microsoft Azure Active Directory Sync tool, you notice that the user name of a user in Office 365, Microsoft Azure, or Windows Intune doesn't match the user's on-premises user principal name (UPN) or alternate login ID.
+When you run the Microsoft Azure Active Directory Sync tool, you notice that the user name of a user in Office 365, Microsoft Azure, or Microsoft Intune doesn't match the user's on-premises user principal name (UPN) or alternate login ID.
 The UPN or alternate login ID could be the user's user name, email address, or some other attribute.

 There are three possible causes of this issue:

 - Your company domain is not yet verified.
 The domain of the on-premises UPN or alternate login ID is a domain that is not yet verified in Azure Active Directory (Azure AD).

 - The user in Azure AD is not federated and was assigned a license.

 Scenario 1: Your company domain is not yet verified

 Make sure that the domain suffix of the UPN or alternate login ID is verified in Azure AD.
 If you sync users before you verify the domain, the user name of the user is changed accordingly.

 How to determine the domain suffix for a UPN

 On a domain controller or on a computer on which the Windows Server Administration Toolkit is installed, follow these steps: